munafio/chatify/README.md

 - controllers
 - views

-to pusblish the assets, do the following command line with changing the tag value .. that means after `--tag=` write `chatify-` + asset name as mensioned above.
+to pusblish the assets, do the following command line with changing the tag value .. that means after `--tag=` write `chatify-` + asset name as mentioned above.
 Example :
 ```sh
 $ php artisan vendor:publish --tag=chatify-config